Taming heavy-tailed features by shrinkage: Main results

-before MLE calculation, where $\tau_1$ and $\tau_2$ are predetermined thresholds.
-Clipping on the response is natural; when $|z_i|$ is abnormally large, clipping reduces its magnitude to prevent potential wild corruptions by $\epsilon_i$.
+The standard MLE estimator is defined as $\widehat\bbeta := \argmin_{\bbeta \in \RR^d} \ell_n(\bbeta)$, where $\ell_n(\cdot)$ is characterized as in \eqref{eq:2.2}.
+It is well established that under a standard GLM with bounded features, $\widehat\bbeta$ enjoys $(d/n) ^ {1 / 2}$-consistency to the true parameter $\bbeta^*$ in terms of the Euclidean norm.
+However, when the feature vectors have only bounded moments, there is no guarantee of $(d/n) ^ {1 / 2}$-consistency any more, let alone further perturbation on the response.
+To overcome the disruption due to heavy-tailed data, we apply $\ell_4$-norm shrinkage to the feature vectors.
+Construct \beq \widetilde \bx_i := \frac{\min(\lfournorm{\bx_i}, \tau_1)}{\lfournorm{\bx_i}} \bx_i \eeq and \beq \widetilde z_i := \min(|z_i|, \tau_2) z_i/|z_i|, \eeq where $\tau_1$ and $\tau_2$ are predetermined thresholds.
+Clipping on the response is natural; when $|z_i|$ is abnormally large, clipping reduces its magnitude to prevent corruption by $\epsilon_i$.
 Here we explain more on why we shrink features in terms of the $\ell_4$-norm rather than other norms.
-The $\ell_4$-norm shrinkage has been proven to be successful in low-dimensional covariance estimation in \cite{FWZ17}.
-Theorem 6 therein shows that when data have only bounded fourth moment, the $\ell_4$-norm shrinkage sample covariance enjoys operator-norm convergence rate of order $O_{\PP}(\sqrt{d \log d/n})$ to the population covariance matrix.
+The $\ell_4$-norm shrinkage has been proven to be successful in low-dimensional covariance estimation in \citet{FWZ17}.
+Theorem 6 therein shows that when data have only bounded fourth moments, the $\ell_4$-norm shrinkage sample covariance enjoys an operator-norm rate of order $O_{\PP}\{(d \log d/n) ^ {1 / 2}\}$ in estimating the population covariance matrix.
 This inspires us to apply similar $\ell_4$-norm shrinkage to heavy-tailed features to ensure that the empirical hessian $\widetilde \bH_n(\bbeta)$ is close to its population version $\bH(\bbeta)$ and thus well-behaved.
-We shall rigorize this argument in Lemma \ref{lem:1} later.

-After data shrinkage and clipping, we minimize the negative log-likelihood based on the new data $\{\widetilde z_i, \widetilde \bx_i\}_{i=1}^n$ with respect to $\bbeta$ to derive the M-estimator.
-Specifically, define
+After data shrinkage and clipping, we minimize the negative log-likelihood based on the new data $\{\widetilde z_i, \widetilde \bx_i\}_{i=1}^n$ to derive the M-estimator, i.e., we choose $\widetilde\bbeta := \argmin_{\bbeta \in \RR^d} \widetilde\ell_n(\bbeta)$ to estimate $\bbeta^*$, where $\widetilde\ell_n(\bbeta)$ is defined as in \eqref{eq:2.4}.